-This Collaborative pairs Age-Friendly Health Systems and structured Academic Practice Partnerships to transform nursing education and enhance the nursing home workforce, ultimately advancing the quality of care provided to older adults.
+The Collaborative's framework pairs academic-practice partnerships and Age-Friendly Health Systems to transform nursing education and enhance the nursing home workforce, ultimately advancing the quality of care provided to older adults.

-Through this Collaborative your team will receive access to resources, learning sessions from State and National experts, and a community of organizations committed to providing excellent care to older adults in nursing homes.
-These materials and resources are free and curated for nursing homes and schools of nursing BY nursing homes and schools of nursing!
+When organizations join the Collaborative, they receive access to curated resources, Learning Sessions led by state and national experts, and a community of organizations committed to providing excellent care to older adults in nursing homes.
+The Collaborative's materials are free and created for nursing homes and schools of nursing BY nursing homes and schools of nursing!

 The Teaching Nursing Home Collaborative is…